apache/hbase/dev-support/design-docs/HBASE-23347-pluggable-authentication.md

 It is allowed (even expected) that there may be multiple providers that use `TOKEN` authentication.

+N.b.
+Hadoop requires all `TokenIdentifier` implements to have a no-args constructor and a `ServiceLoader` entry in their packaging JAR file (e.g. `META-INF/services/org.apache.hadoop.security.token.TokenIdentifier`).
+Otherwise, parsing the `TokenIdentifier` on the server-side end of an RPC from a Hadoop `Token` will return `null` to the caller (often, in the `CallbackHandler` implementation).

 ### Factories

 To ease development with these unknown set of providers, there are two classes which